Home » Can You Release A Parrot Into The Wild?

 Whole Flock Together

-It’s said that the monk parakeets escaped a shipment, bringing them from South America for the exotic pet trade in North America over 40 years ago.
-Now, the offspring are living in the park.
+Monk parakeets escaped a shipment, bringing them from South America for the exotic pet trade in North America over 40 years ago.
+Now, the offspring live in the park.

-This is only possible due to the parrots all being together during their escape.
-They naturally formed a flock, which improved their chances of survival significantly.
+This is only possible because the parrots were together during their escape.
+They formed a same-species flock, which improved their chances of survival.

 Won’t Thrive for Long

-According to Urban Ecosystem, researchers originally thought predators were why their numbers dwindled.
-While it’s true that predator birds in the park are an issue, they aren’t the only explanation.
+According to Urban Ecosystem, researchers thought predators accounted for the dwindling numbers.
+While it’s true that avian predators are an issue, they aren’t the only explanation.

 As it turns out, the parrots are leaving, in part, due to conflict with humans.
 For example, besides trees, parrots build their nests on man-made structures.

 Workers and park volunteers often clear these out.
-Unable to make homes for themselves and their offspring, the parrots flee to other parts of the country, far away from urban landscapes.
+Unable to make homes for themselves and their offspring, the parrots flee to other areas, far away from urban landscapes.

 Other factors that cause parrots to relocate include: